Track & Trace

 Air Freight updates in the Middle East

-• Qatar Airways – Qatar Airways flight operations remain temporarily suspended due to the closure of Qatari airspace.
+Qatar Airways Qatar Airways scheduled flight operations remain temporarily suspended due to the closure of Qatari airspace.
+Qatar Airways will operate a revised limited number of flights till 28 March 2026.

 Information on Röhlig Middle East